DL4DS/sp2025/project.md

    * Use the feedback data to fine-tune the model.
    * An initial draft at a customized AI tutor is this [GitHub repo](https://github.com/DL4DS/dl4ds_tutor), currently as a [Pull Request](https://github.com/DL4DS/dl4ds_tutor/pull/1).
+   * Ideally, we provide this AI tutor as a template for other instructors at BU and elsewhere.
 * **Teacher's AI Assistant** *(LLM-based assistant)*
    * This would complement the student-facing AI tutor with an instructor-facing assistant that would give feedback to the instructor on what topics the student are asking about and which ones the students might be struggling with.